 The recent explosion of fantasy hair colors demanded a professional hair color brand.
 In 2004, Pravana stepped up to the plate.
 Anytime you see rose gold, bold turquoise, or oil slick hair, Pravana’s Chroma Silk Vivids line is probably behind it.

-The Elgon brand was first established in 1970, in Milan, Italy.
+The Elgon brand was first established in 1970 in Milan, Italy.
 In fact, the hair color is still made there.
-The brand gets praise for the quality and quantity of its product, which boasts low ammonia levels and covers up gray hair remarkably well.
+The brand gets praised for the quality and quantity of its product, which boasts low ammonia levels and covers up gray hair remarkably well.

-Redken color products are gentle on the hair, but they produce intense long-lasting results.
+Redken color products are gentle on the hair, but they produce intense, long-lasting results.
 You won’t end up with dry hair after using this brand.
-Professionals also love it because of the lookbook located on Redken’s website, which serves as color inspiration.
+Professionals also love it because of the lookbook on Redken’s website, which serves as color inspiration.

 Rusk gets high marks for its ability to cover gray.
-The brand has a Deepshine line that features a cream color infused with fine color pigments to make every shade last for longer.
+In addition, the brand has a Deepshine line that features a cream color infused with fine color pigments to make every shade last for longer.
 Rusk is often used to create the ombre effect, which is one of the reasons why it’s classed as a professional hair color brand.

 Igora Royal has been in business for more than 100 years.
 The brand offers a permanent color cream, which promises to cover white and gray hair 100 percent.
-Unlike other brands that promise the same, it doesn’t leave you with matte hair.
+But, unlike other brands that promise the same, it doesn’t leave you with matte hair.
 No, you get dimension and shine.

 Kenra was first established back in 1929.
-Although the products are simply meant to brighten your natural color, they also make your hair healthier and more vibrant.
+Although the products are meant to brighten your natural color, they also make your hair healthier and vibrant.
 Nothin’ wrong with that.

-This is one of the top professional hair color brands around the world, hands down.
+Vanish Color Corrector is one of the top professional hair color brands worldwide, hands down.
 It removes hair color without using peroxide, bleach, or developer.
 Can you imagine that?
-Stripping your hair of color without dealing with a bright orange result.
+You can strip hair color without dealing with a bright orange result.